bcwaters/ai_cmd/grok/README.md

   update CMD prompt to show current flags selected

   more robust cmd options
-    --update mode.  appends additional profile user prompts dynamic context setting.
+    -doc mode.  keep writing the doc . this appends the final prompt to say up the the document and retun the full reposne --update mode.  appends additional profile user prompts dynamic context setting.
      set root context for quick switching